Teaching subjects you dislike? I feel you. Here is what I do.

 2. Model good behavior.

-Who likes everything they do for work – in life – for personal gain?
+Who likes everything they do for work or in life?
 No one!
 Still, bills must be paid, the dishwasher unloaded, and sit-ups done.

 I’m not great at writing poetry, but I write along with my students.
 I create, brainstorm, and make mistakes.
 I model for them that even though this is not my preferred mode of expression, I’m going to try, to do my best.
 That’s what I expect from them, and I want to model the same behavior.